-- Log in to your online account at unisuper.com.au and select Check on your contributions to view your personal NTC amount. - Call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat. - Visit the ATO website at www.ato.gov.au. - Meet with one of our super consultants.
+- Log in to your online account at unisuper.com.au and select Check your contributions to view your personal NTC amount. - Call us on 1800 331 685. - Meet with one of our super consultants.
 Visit unisuper.com.au/campusbookings to make an appointment.